fwum/fwum/bugs.md

-- analyze_struct is passed a null linked list
+- The semantic analyzer is not parsing structs correctly